VVelox/HV-Monitor/README.md

 - mem_alloc :: Allocated RAM, MB
 - mem_use :: Ram in use, MB.
-- cpus :: CPU the VM has.
+- cpus :: Virtual CPU count for the VM.
 - pcpu :: CPU usage percentage.
 - pmem :: Memory usage percentage.
 - os_type :: OS the HV regards as the VM as using.